Frequently Asked Questions

 Yes.
 We have several school events that prospective families are more than welcome to attend.
 The first is the Back-to-School Picnic and Field Day which takes place in September.
 The second is our Holiday Plays which take place in December, and the last is our school Auction which takes place in March.
 All events are posted on the calendar portion of our website.
 Please check it periodically during those months to find details about these events.

 Where do most of your families live?

 Most of our families live toward the southern end of the city: Noe Valley, Bernal Heights, Glen Park, Ingleside, Inner Sunset, etc. However, we do have families who live further north in Pacific Heights as well as farther south in Pacifica and Millbrae.
 Many of our families live in San Francisco and commute to the Peninsula or South Bay for work and find the location of our school very convenient for drop-off and/or pick-up.

 What does parent/guardian participation look like at SFS?

-We are a community-minded school that relies heavily on parent participation and volunteerism.
+We are a community-minded school that relies heavily on parent/guardian participation and volunteerism.
 Since tuition does not pay the full cost of a child’s education at The San Francisco School, all families are expected to participate in the Annual Fund and in periodic campaigns for capital improvements at a level consistent with their capability.
 This participation is key to maintaining moderate tuition and an economically diverse student body.
 In addition to voluntary financial contributions, parent/guardian participation is essential to the overall functioning of the school.
 We expect all school parents/guardians to be personally involved as volunteers in a capacity appropriate for their interests and skills.